ngfelixl/FreeRC/README.md

 | LiIon Powerbank       |  15€ | 3-Phase Brushless Motor       |  20€ |

 Which makes a total of 160€ for the complete RC electronics.
 But you'll also need equipment for soldering and voltage and current measuring, a lots of wires, optionally an op-amp for plane voltage reading and an acc and/or gyro.
+Also a GPS module could be implemented in long future terms.

 ## USB Host Shield modification

 In order to use the LCDTFT Shield on top of the USB Host Shield rev 2.0, there are a few things to be done before.
-As both shields share the same pins (Digital 9 and 10) it make sense to change the USB Host shield pins.
-The tft shield occupies pins D5-D13, so the USB host shield can use e.g. D1 and D2.Therefore I rewired the SS (original D10) to D2 and the INT (originally D9) to D1.
+As both shields share the same pins
+(Digital 9 and 10) it make sense to change the USB Host shield pins.
+The tft shield occupies pins D5-D13, so the USB host shield can use e.g. D1 and D2.
+Therefore I rewired the SS (original D10) to D2 and the INT (originally D9) to D1.
 There have to be a few changes in the UsbCore.h file in the USB Host Shield Library.
 Go to line 43 and change it  to
 ```c
 typedef MAX3421e<P2, P1> MAX3421E; // Official Arduinos (UNO, Duemilanove, Mega ...
 ```